 These shoes can track athlete speed and footwork.
 Pressure sensors in shoes can show where an individual tends to balance their weight and accelerometers unlock the ability to track max speed, stopping power and in-game stamina.
 Measuring these data points over time provides an insight-dashboard for any athlete to up their game

 Shirts, other clothing items and wearables with embedded sensors allow athletes to track their overall fitness.
 Heart rate, breathing rate and muscle usage can now be tracked throughout practices, scrimmages and in the game.
 Over time, athletes can iterate on energy expenditure throughout games and know when to take a rest or when to fuel up so they have enough fuel to close out a close game.

 This is where it gets really interesting.
 Footballs and basketballs with embedded sensors can track all sorts of information about shot and pass accuracy and strength which allows athletes to get actionable insights regarding shot/pass mechanics and arm strength that can help players become better and track progress throughout the season.

 Consumer-facing items like the Fitbit, Apple Watch, and Peloton bike can have an equally great impact in the athletic world.
 Similar to connected apparel, these consumer devices can help athletes track vitals and performance metrics.
 Different types of connected fitness equipment may become an integral part of an athletic training regimen, as they can push individuals to work harder during a training session and monitor their progress and abilities over time.
 A concrete example here would be a competitive cyclist measuring their explosiveness on a connected bike and working to improve this metric in advance of race day.

-As you can see, a few breakthrough technologies in IoT products unlock great value for athletes in terms of monitoring performance over time.
+As you can see, a few breakthrough technologies in IoT applications unlock great value for athletes and sports fans in terms of monitoring performance over time.
 In the ensuing article, we’ll dig deeper into how IoT improves the fan experience and allows sports teams to make smarter decisions.